 Dateline: Mexico City, Mexico

-And when they answer, I ask it again…and again.
+And when they answer, we ask it again…and again.

 Beyond the idea of how to accumulate more wealth is knowing the end purpose of it all.
 What happens after you’ve amassed all of this money and you are no longer around?
 What is your legacy going to be?